-Add your education qualifications like bachelor or masters.
+Add your education qualifications like a bachelor’s or master’s.

-Make sure every aspects of your profile is correct and complete.
+Make sure every aspect of your profile is correct and complete.

 Once complete, evaluate it.
-Ask a friend to look at the profile and see if it qualifies for jobs you want to apply for.
-You can share your Upwork profile in comments and I will be more than happy to look at it for you.
+Ask a friend to look at the profile and see if it qualifies for the jobs you want to apply for.
+You can share your Upwork profile in comments, and I will be more than happy to look at it for you.